100yann/Bash-Git-Commands/README.md

 git stash drop / git stash drop stash@{X}- delete the last stash / specified stash
 git stash clear - clear all stashes
 git restore filename - restores the file to the last commit, deleting all uncommitted changes
-git restore --source HEAD"~"X filename - restores the file to X commits before your last commit
+git restore --source HEAD tildesign X filename - restores the file to X commits before your last commit
 git reset - resets repository to specific commit.
 Will delete all commits that followed the specific commit but doesn't delete the changes made within those commits
 git reset --hard - does the same but deletes the changes as well
 git revert githash - creates a new commit where the changes from specified githash are deleted but the commit itself isn't